 ETW_APP_DECLSPEC_DEPRECATED ULONG WMIAPI CloseTrace( [in] TRACEHANDLE TraceHandle );

-Handle to the trace to close.
+Handle to the trace processing session to close.
 The OpenTrace function returns this handle.

 If the function succeeds, the return value is ERROR_SUCCESS.

 If the function fails, the return value is one of the system error codes.
-The following table includes some common errors and their causes.
+The following are some common errors and their causes.